-(2-3) Financial institutions
+(2-3) Financial institutions F H Answer: a EASY

-- 7. Financial institutions are more diversified today than they were in the past, when federal laws kept investment banking houses, commercial banks, insurance companies, and so on quite separate.
-Today the larger financial corporations offer a variety of services, ranging from checking accounts, to insurance, to underwriting securities, to stock brokerages.
+- 7. Financial institutions are more diversified today than they were in the past, when federal laws kept investment banking houses, commercial banks, insurance companies, and similar organizations quite separate.
+Today the larger financial corporations offer a variety of services, ranging from checking accounts, to insurance, to underwriting securities, to stock brokerage.

 - a.
 True

 - b.
 False

-(2-3) Financial institutions
+(2-3) Financial institutions F H Answer: a EASY